JuliaWeb/GitHub.jl/README.md

 The `EventListener` constructor takes the following keyword arguments:

 - `auth`: GitHub authorization (usually with repo-level permissions).
-This is passed as the second argument to the server's handler function.
 - `secret`: A string used to verify the event source.
 If the event is from a GitHub Webhook, it's the Webhook's secret.
 If a secret is not provided, the server won't validate the secret signature of incoming requests.
 - `repos`: A vector of `Repo`s (or fully qualified repository names) listing all acceptable repositories.
 All repositories are whitelisted by default.
 - `events`: A vector of [event names](https://developer.github.com/webhooks/#events) listing all acceptable events (e.g. ["commit_comment", "pull_request"]).
 All events are whitelisted by default.